-Whether you took a misstep into a pothole on the city streets or you ignored the pain of running marathons until it was too late – an ankle fracture, or break, can be a major setback for those who suffer from it.
+Whether it’s a misstep into a pothole on the city streets or ignoring the pain of running marathons until it was too late – an ankle fracture, or break, can be a major setback for those who suffer from it.
 Swelling, pain, reduced range of motion, decreased strength, and decreased balance are common impairments after experiencing this type of injury.

 Whether or not your physician recommends that you undergo surgery to repair the fracture, you will certainly have a period of immobilization – probably with a cast – to help the bones heal properly.
 Treatment and recuperation periods will depend on the severity and exact location of the damage.

 The American Academy of Orthopaedic Surgeons recommends keeping pressure off of the site as much as possible for six weeks following the fracture.

 Simple, everyday tasks that you once took for granted – such as walking, climbing steps, and driving – may become cumbersome or insurmountable.
 It may seem counterintuitive, but after your initial recuperation period, you have to get moving!
 That is exactly why physical therapy is vital to regaining your strength and mobility.

 Putting pressure back on a recently healed bone stems from Wolff’s law, which is an old guideline that physical therapists and orthopedic specialists still adhere to today.
 Developed in the 1800s by German anatomist and surgeon Julius Wolff, the concept is that bones in a healthy person will adapt in response to the forces placed upon them.

 When Can I Lift Weights After Breaking My Ankle?

 Heed your orthopedic surgeon’s advice regarding when you can return to weight-bearing activities.
 A removable ankle brace will be beneficial once you are up and moving.
 Most people will return to everyday movements (except athletics) within three to four months following a fracture.